Reduce overall fleet running costs with a flexible vehicle replacement policy

 There’s many reasons to consider a more flexible replacement cycle focused on the best performing and less costly makes and models for your operations.
 This type of enhanced vehicle replacement outlook could involve:

-mixing different strategies for different functions
+- Mixing different strategies for different functions

-shortening or lengthening cycles as needed
+- Shortening or lengthening cycles as needed

-or even making use of short-term programs
+- Or even making use of short-term programs

 What are your real world needs?

-Working out the most effective replacement cycles for your vehicles isn’t always easy.
+Working out the most effective replacement cycle for your vehicles isn’t always easy.
 It could be that mileages vary greatly across different parts of your operation.
 The key is to interrogate your data, considering each need separately to assess whether a change in replacement cycles could lead to long-term savings.

 Can you take advantage of the market?